States & Regions

 The Climate Group brings together sub-national government leaders from around the world to be part of a powerful, high-profile network that shares expertise and influences the international dialogue on climate action.

 The States & Regions Alliance was created in 2005 with the signing of the Montreal Declaration of Federated States & Regions.
-Today, the States & Regions Alliance has grown to 25 active members and over 50 sub-national governments have worked with us to set targets and implement climate action.
+Today, the States & Regions Alliance has grown to 27 active members, and over 50 sub-national governments have worked with us to set targets and implement climate action.
+And in July 2014, The Climate Group supported the launch of the China Regional Low Carbon Alliance, our first Chinese affiliate network.

-Our members represent some of the most economically powerful regions in the world and collectively account for 1 in 23 global citizens, 13% of global GDP and 2 Gigatons CO2e.
+Our members represent some of the most economically powerful regions in the world and collectively account for 313 million people (1 in 22 global citizens), 13% of global GDP and 2.3 Gigatons CO2e.

 State and regional governments are setting standards for impactful global climate action.
 Our members are phasing out coal, committing to 100% renewables, investing in clean tech infrastructure and start-ups, linking emissions trading systems, developing new financing mechanisms and making ambitious emissions reductions commitments.